Mount Kinabalu: Climbing the mountain

-Given the high altitude, some people may suffer from altitude sickness although staying overnight at the lodges before the climb and climbing at a lower rate of ascent may reduce the likelihood of this happening.
+Given the high altitude, some people may suffer from altitude sickness, although staying overnight at the lodges before the climb and climbing at a lower rate of ascent may reduce the likelihood of this happening.

-Since 1987 skyrunning competition Mount Kinabalu Climbathon has been held here (went international in 1988).
+The Mount Kinabalu Climbathon skyrunning competition has been held on the mountain since 1987.
+The competition went international in 1988.

 Low's Gully

-Low's Gully (named after Hugh Low who first looked down into it in 1851) is a 1800. m deep gorge carved out by glaciation on the north side of Mount Kinabalu, which is exceptionally inhospitable due to its depth and high rainfall.
-In March 1994 two British Army officers were severely criticised after leading a party of 7 British and 3 Hong Kong soldiers in an attempt to abseil and climb down into the gully that required extensive rescue efforts from both the RAF and the Malaysian army.
-The party were not equipped with radios and the 2 officers and 3 Hong Kong soldiers were trapped for 16 days and did not eat for five days before being rescued when stretchers were lowered by helicopter.
+Low's Gully (named after Hugh Low who first looked down into it in 1851) is a 1800 m gorge carved out by glaciation on the north side of Mount Kinabalu, which is exceptionally inhospitable due to its depth and high rainfall.
+In March 1994, two British Army officers were severely criticised after leading a party of 7 British and 3 Hong Kong soldiers in an attempt to abseil and climb down into the gully; extensive rescue efforts from both the RAF and the Malaysian army were required.
+The party were not equipped with radios, and the 2 officers and 3 Hong Kong soldiers were trapped for 16 days and did not eat for five days before being rescued when stretchers were lowered by helicopter.
 The breakaway party of five completed the first descent of the gully in three days.
-A book about the 31-day fight for survival entitled Descent into Chaos was published in 1996 and a film drama The Place of the Dead was released in 1997.
-The first successful complete descent of Low's Gully was achieved by a 27 strong joint Malaysian-British team led by mountaineer and former British Army officer Pat Gunson in 1998.
+A book about the 31-day fight for survival entitled Descent into Chaos was published in 1996, and a film drama The Place of the Dead was released in 1997.
+The first successful complete descent of Low's Gully was achieved by a 27-strong joint Malaysian–British team led by mountaineer and former British Army officer Pat Gunson in 1998.